RudraModi360/Agentry/docs/core-concepts.md

 # Core Concepts

-Understanding how Scratchy agents work under the hood.
+Understanding how Agentry agents work under the hood.

 ## Table of Contents